 In addition to the 3 types of changes described above there are certain types that are always allowed.
 Such changes do not need to be described (and are not described) by schema files.
 Here is the list of such changes:

 - Adding new attributes to the existing semantic conventions for resources, spans, span events or log records.
-Note that adding attributes to existing metrics is considered to be a breaking change.

 - Adding semantic conventions for new types of resources, spans, span events, metrics or log records.

 Any other changes to semantic conventions are currently prohibited.
 Other types of changes MAY be introduced in the future versions of this specification.
 This is only allowed if OpenTelemetry introduces a new schema file format that is capable of describing such changes.

 For stability of telemetry produced by instrumentation see the Telemetry Stability document.